hildar/crawler-vk/README.md

 ### About

-Web crawler scan social net vk.com (for example one user's posts known as BadComedian) and parse people who has liked and reposted this one:
+Web crawler scanning social net vk.com via API (for example one user's posts known as BadComedian) and parse people who has liked and reposted this one:

 <img src="img/logs.png" alt="logs" width="700"/>